romanjrdykyj/select2dot1/README.md

 To use Select2dot1 widget you have to pass data to SelectDataController.
 Data must be on the list of SingleCategoryModel.

-SingleCategoryModel is a model which contains data about single category.
+The SingleCategoryModel is a model which contains data about single category.
 Parameters:
 * nameCategory - name of category (It is optional if you don't want to show group select)
 * singleItemCategoryList - list of SingleItemCategoryModel (It is required)